rishitharani24/AI_Team---ReinforceX/README.md

 This research highlights trade-offs between learning efficiency, computational complexity, and gameplay performance, offering valuable insights for future AI applications.

 ---
 ---
-## Usage Instructions:
-To use the project, clone the repository and install the required dependencies using pip install -r requirements.txt.
-Then, run the Python script run_agent.py with the desired agent by specifying the --agent argument followed by one of the available options: random, qlearning, tdlearning, or expectimax.
-You can also specify the number of games to run with the --games argument.
-For example, to run the Q-Learning agent for 1000 games, execute python run_agent.py --agent qlearning --games 1000.
-The script will output the game score and moves made by the AI agent, and the final score will be displayed at the end of each game.
-This allows users to test and compare the performance of different agents and strategies for solving the 2048 game.

----

----
 ## Project Structure